w3f/Grants-Program/applications/chainviz.md

 **This application is to fund the building of the first major version of Chainviz**, with the following features/visualizations:

-- Complete rebuild of the the existing functionality with improved UI/UX and WebGL models and animations
+- Complete rebuild of the existing functionality with improved UI/UX and WebGL models and animations
 - Additional support for Polkadot
 - New visualizations
   - Parachains